Article

 6. Excessive and/or Improper Upcoding

-Upcoding refers to medical bill codes that reflect a more serious illness or condition than a patient actually experiences or a more expensive treatment than the patient received.
+Upcoding refers to medical bill codes that reflect a more serious illness or condition than a patient actuallyexperiences or a more expensive treatment than the patient received.
 Both are examples of a false claim and can carry serious consequences.

 7. Multiple Procedures Per Visit

-An example of this is having too many passive therapies, such as hot or cold packs, electrical stimulation, and therapeutic exercises.
 Not having enough active therapies (such as spinal manipulation) with the passive therapies can be a red flag for payers.
 Too many similar passive therapies during the same visit can also seem unnecessary.

 8. Excessive Use of the Same Diagnosis Codes for Every Patient

 It’s not surprising that many of your patients will come to you with similar needs and conditions.
 However, making one-size-fits-all diagnoses for every patient can be a red flag to payers.
-Even with similar symptoms and complaints, patients should have a custom plan of care that caters to their needs and diagnoses.
-These plans should not be identical to another patient’s plan.Customizing your notes and treatments and providing plenty of detail ensure you’re billing for each patient on an individual basis.

 9. Prolonged Duration of Treatment

 It’s natural (and desirable) for patients’ conditions to improve as they continue their chiropractic care.
 It’s also advisable for patients to continue with maintenance care once their initial condition improves and they no longer require the same treatment intensity and frequency.
+However, it’s a red flag when patients continue the same treatment months after their initial injury or complaint.

 How ChiroTouch Creates Confidence in Chiropractic Billing